philsmd/rmIncomingDups/README.md

 # About
-rmIncomingDups is a Thunderbird extension which allows you to configure rules
-how incoming emails should be treated that are similar/identical to other
+rmIncomingDups is a Thunderbird extension which allows you to configure rules how incoming emails which are similar/identical to other
-already present messages (saved in folders on other email accounts).
-If they are
-considered identical then an action on the incoming message will be performed
+already present messages (saved in folders on other email accounts) should be treated.
+If they are considered identical then an action on the incoming message will be performed  (mark read, move, delete, delete permanent).
-(mark read,move,delete,delete permanent).

 # Features
 * actions: mark read, move to trash, delete, delete permanent